kimjoar/ttm4137/Sammendrag.md

 Hva er de seks prinsippene for sikkerhetstenkning?
 --------------------------------------------------

-1. Don't talk to anyone you don't know.
+1. Ikke snakk til noen du ikke kjenner.
 For a Wi-Fi LAN, it is not enough to verify the identity of the other party.
 A Wi-Fi LAN must also verify that every message really came from that party.
-2. Accept nothing without a guarantee.
+2. Godta ingenting uten garanti.
 Means a guarantee of authenticity.
 Ingen endring.
-3. Treat everyone as an enemy until proved otherwise.
+3. Behandle alle som en fiende til det motsatte er bevist.
-4. Don't trust your friends for long.
+4. Ikke stol på vennene dine for lenge.
 "Friends" in a Wi-Fi LAN can be identified because they possess tokens such as a secret key that can be verified.
 Such tokens, whether they are keys, certificates, or passwords, need to have a limited life.
 Renew tokens periodically.
-5. Use well-tried solutions.
+5. Bruk gjennomprøvde løsninger.
-6. Watch the ground you are standing on for cracks.
+6. Se etter sprekker i bakken du står på.
 The challenge for hackers, of course, is to look for the little cracks and crevices that result from hidden assumptions.

 Begreper
 --------